 Salesforce can’t do it.
 Business intelligence platforms can’t do it.
 Spreadsheets can…but they don’t scale, they aren’t auditable, they aren’t shareable, etc.

-Up until now, to automate commissions, companies would enlist software vendors who would essentially build a custom computer program.
-But the only constant of commission plans is change.
+Up until relatively recently, to automate commission management, companies would enlist software vendors who would essentially build a custom computer program.
+But the only constant in commission management is change.
 So the program would become out of date within a few months of going live.

 Companies need a system that is scalable and easy-to-update that still has all of the customizability and mathematical power of Excel.